harness/developer-hub/docs/continuous-integration/use-ci/set-up-build-infrastructure/use-harness-cloud-build-infrastructure.md

 Harness Cloud provides the following advantages:

-* Use Cloud credits to run builds on Harness-managed machines.
-No need to set up you own machines.
+* Use Cloud credits to run builds on Harness-managed infrastructure.
+No need to set-up and maintain the infrastructure yourself
 * Starter pipelines for different programming languages.
 * Blazing fast builds on Linux, macOS, and Windows.
 * Get the latest features first.
 Harness may enable features for Harness Cloud before rolling them out to other build infrastructure options.